-- locking_service: A service that implements locks with three attributes: Lock namespace, lock name, and lock mode.
+- get_sysvar_source: A service that enables plugins to retrieve the source of system variable settings. - locking_service: A service that implements locks with three attributes: Lock namespace, lock name, and lock mode.
 This locking interface is accessible at two levels: 1) At the SQL level, as a set of loadable functions that each map onto calls to the service routines; 2) As a C language interface, callable as a plugin service from server plugins or loadable functions.
 For more information, see The Locking Service. - my_plugin_log_service: A service that enables plugins to report errors and specify error messages.
-The server writes the messages to its error log. - my_snprintf: A string-formatting service that produces consistent results across platforms. - my_thd_scheduler: A service for plugins to select a thread scheduler. - mysql_keyring: A service for keyring storage, accessible at two levels: 1) At the SQL level, as a set of loadable functions that each map onto calls to the service routines; 2) As a C language interface, callable as a plugin service from server plugins or loadable functions.
-For more information, see The Keyring Service.
+The server writes the messages to its error log. - status_variable_registration.
+A service for registering status variables.

-- mysql_password_policy: A service for password validation and strength checking. - mysql_string: A service for string manipulation. - security_context: A service that enables plugins to examine or manipulate thread security contexts.
+- my_thd_scheduler: A service for plugins to select a thread scheduler. - mysql_keyring: A service for keyring storage, accessible at two levels: 1) At the SQL level, as a set of loadable functions that each map onto calls to the service routines; 2) As a C language interface, callable as a plugin service from server plugins or loadable functions.
+For more information, see The Keyring Service. - mysql_password_policy: A service for password validation and strength checking. - plugin_registry_service: MySQL Server includes a component-based infrastructure for improving server extensibility; see MySQL Components.
+However, MySQL plugins use an interface that predates the component interface.
+The plugin_registry_service enables plugins to access the component registry and its services. - security_context: A service that enables plugins to examine or manipulate thread security contexts.
 This service provides setter and getter routines to access attributes of the server Security_context class, which includes attributes such as operating system user and host, authenticated user and host, and client IP address. - thd_alloc: A memory-allocation service. - thd_wait: A service for plugins to report when they are going to sleep or stall.